DHRUVvkdv/RAG-Chatbot-Backend/README.md

   setup local api to download all ids and name, made it usable by local chatbot to store in the memory.
   feat: added drive metadata to the sources, added API adding drive links, for missing driveslinks, for corrupted drive links, modified to use SERVICE URL for Docker

+  - July 3, Wed:
+    -- meeting
+    -- researching about user authentication
+    -- store every query to DB
+    -- Organize DB
+    -- Store chunks of text to DB for now - for later maybe have an API to get the specific chunk -- Figure out chunk ID

+- Research part:

+  - User Analytics:
+    -- Develop a background process to analyze user queries and generate insights (e.g., most common topics, peak usage times).

   Questions tested:

 - OK ->